-2 SM 5.6 Case studies

-3 SM 5.6.1 Consumer-led innovation in solar photovoltaics (CS1)
+5.SM.6 Case Studies

+5.SM.6.1 Consumer-led Innovation in Solar Photovoltaics
-Although solar PV has attained massive scale as an energy supply technology, its success in becoming a low-cost mitigation option is attributable in large part to the collective agency of energy consumers

-6 who embraced the unique services that PV's modularity provides These bottom-up socio-cultural 7 forces catalysed a supportive policy environment, which enabled improvements in the technology by

-8 innovative firms.
-PV's technological evolution can be summarised as the result of distinct contributions

-9 by the US, Japan, Germany, Australia, and China-in that sequence over seven decades (Nemet 2019)
+Although solar PV has attained massive scale as an energy supply technology, its success in becoming a low-cost mitigation option is attributable in large part to the collective agency of energy consumers who embraced the unique services that PV's modularity provides.
+These bottom-up socio-cultural forces catalysed a supportive policy environment, which enabled improvements in the technology by innovative firms.
+PV's technological evolution can be summarised as the result of distinct contributions by the USA, Japan, Germany, Australia, and China - in that sequence - over seven decades (Nemet 2019) (Figure 5.SM.4).

-- 10 (Figure SM5.4). - 11

-Since its first commercial application in 1958, PV ha provided distinct energy services to a sequence 12 13 of increasingly large consumer niche markets w th high but decreasing willingness to pay (Dracker and De Laquil III 1996; Jacobsson and Lauber 2006).
-Modul rity is among PV's most consequential 14 15 attributes; the smallest electronics application o utility-scale spans nine orders of magnitude (Shum 16 and Watanabe 2009).
-Nearly every scale in between has been applied to provide needed services-often 17 serving not a policy-driven market but one arising from idiosyncratic consumer needs, for which PV 18 was well suited.
-In the 1950s the US Navy bought cells for early satellites from an electronics 19 entrepreneur who had been selling solar-power radios (NRC 1972; Perlin 1999).
-In India in early days 20 activist entrepreneurs marketed solar-powered lanterns in rural areas with unreliable electricity (Roy 21 1997; Roy and Jana 1998).
-Off-grid housing, water pumps in Mali, and electronics provided important 22 consumer niche markets (Perlin 2013).
+Since its first commercial application in 1958, PV has provided distinct energy services to a sequence of increasingly large consumer niche markets with high but decreasing willingness to pay (Dracker and De Laquil III 1996; Jacobsson and Lauber 2006).
+Modularity is among PV's most consequential attributes; the smallest electronics application to utility scale spans nine orders of magnitude (Shum and

+Watanabe 2009).
+Nearly every scale in between has been applied to provide needed services - often serving not a policy-driven market but one arising from idiosyncratic consumer needs, for which PV was well suited.
+In the 1950s, the US Navy bought cells for early satellites from an electronics entrepreneur who had been selling solar-powered radios (NRC 1972; Perlin 1999).
+In India in early days activist entrepreneurs marketed solar-powered lanterns in rural areas with unreliable electricity (Roy 1997; Roy and Jana 1998).
+Off-grid housing, water pumps in Mali, and electronics provided important consumer niche markets (Perlin 2013).
 It has played a substantial role in reducing poverty in China (Zhang et al. 2020).

-Institutionally, the most important policy for the improvements observed in PV was Germany's 25 26 Erneuerbare Energie Gesetz (EEG) passed in 2000, guaranteeing prices paid to prosumers (i.e. citizens 27 acting as both producers and consumers) of renewable electricity for 20 years (RESA 2001).
-The EEG 28 quadrupled the size of he German solar market in one year and stimulated corporate actors to invest in 29 designing PV-specific production equipment that was crucial for subsequent improvements and cost 30 reductions accomplished by Chinese producers (Palz 2010).
-In India in 1982 the Department of Non-31 conventional Energy Sources was set up which eventually got transformed into Ministry of Non-32 conventional Energy Sources (MNES) in 1992 and in 2006 to MNRE in 2006.
-Indian Renewable 33 Energy Development Agency (IREDA) was established in 1987 to finance renewable energy projects 34 (Bhattacharya and Jana 2009).
+Institutionally, the most important policy for the improvements observed in PV was Germany's Erneuerbare-Energie Gesetz (EEG) passed in 2000, guaranteeing prices paid to prosumers (i.e., citizens acting as both producers and consumers) of renewable electricity for 20 years (RESA 2001).
+The EEG quadrupled the size of the German solar market in one year and stimulated corporate actors to invest in designing PV-specific production equipment that was crucial for subsequent improvements and cost reductions accomplished by Chinese producers (Palz 2010).
+In India in 1982 the Department of Non-conventional Energy Sources was set up which eventually got transformed into the Ministry of Non-conventional Energy Sources (MNES) in 1992 and the Ministry of New and Renewable Energy (MNRE) in 2006.
+The Indian Renewable Energy Development Agency (IREDA) was established in 1987 to finance renewable energy projects (Bhattacharya and Jana 2009).